OpenMS/pyopenms-docs/docs/source/algorithms.rst

     Number of MS1 spectra after merge are 37

 Per default, the method ``mergeSpectraBlockWise`` of SpectraMerger merges 5 consectutive MS1 spectra into a block.
 Before the merge, we had 183 MS1 spectra.
 Now, we have 37 MS1 spectra left.
+In any case, the number of scans will be reduced.

 The modified data structure can be stored on disk: